thecaptainexception-eng/DwarfFortress_NewVenice/README.md

 ### Explanation
 the number following Cont_ is the continuation iteration, so thats an increment of the current branch the number following Branch_ is the number of times the timeline has jumped into an alternate past, so it increments whenever a downfall forces the timeline to rewind, but can also increment of a new timeline from someone the Mind Swarm becomes the prefered timeline.
-Contributary_Timeline_ is like a tributary in the river of time which contributes to the diversity of the multiverse surrounding New Venice while the "+[A-Za-z]" section is just the title, please only use letters, and try to make yours unique dear atoms of the mind swarm.
+Contributary_Timeline_ is like a tributary in the river of time which contributes to the diversity of the multiverse surrounding New Venice while the +"A-Za-z" section is just the title, please only use letters, and try to make yours unique dear atoms of the mind swarm.